AndreiBarsan/andreibarsan.github.io/about.md

 My side projects include:

  * MetalNet, a small toolkit for scraping and processing metal lyrics, followed by training a language model to generate its own metal.
+(Source code and blog post coming soon!)
  * [Yeti](https://github.com/andreibarsan/Yeti), an OpenGL 3D game engine with
  forward and deferred rendering support, real time shadow mapping and more
  * [µShell](https://github.com/andreibarsan/uShell), an experimental, simple,